 Each student is assigned a mentor to provide expert feedback on a small portion of their work.

-Each student prepares a full or half portfolio representing their best work, as a requirement of graduation.
+Over the course of the year, each student prepares a portfolio representing their best work, as a requirement of graduation (along with regular class attendance).
 The portfolios are submitted in mid-October and assessed internally.
 Students receive written feedback on their portfolios after graduation.

 Margaret Mahy Award